NVIDIA-Omniverse/extension-publishing/README.md

 <h3 align="center">
     Expand your audience with Omniverse
 </h3>
 <p align="center">Whether you’re an independent developer building a tool for a specific task, or an enterprise developer creating a digital twin, you need to build the tools and workflows to get the job done.
-Below you can
+Below you can find resources and instructions in reaching new audiences with Omniverse.
 </p>

 <p align="center">